 Decks give you lots of extra living space, and they’re less expensive than adding a room onto your house.
-They keep your feet out of the wet grass on a dewy morning and free from mud after a rain.
-And that’s just the short list of why you should have a deck!
-But many decks look like they’re simply tacked onto the back of the house.
-While you may crave getting outside, a bare deck can feel uncomfortable, like you’re totally exposed.
-That means privacy is also an issue, especially if there are other houses nearby.
-And while many of your plants prefer to spend all of their time in full sun, you might like a shaded spot you can head to on a hot afternoon.
+But many decks look like they’re simply tacked onto the back of the house and privacy is also usually an issue, especially if there are other houses nearby.

 Dress up your deck with plants

 A deck should fit in with the house and garden around it.
 That means you need at least a few trees and shrubs to give it structure all year and lots of flowers to entice you outside in spring, summer and fall.
 Adding plants will also help add privacy to your outdoor space.